An Updated Collection Of The Best Free Browser-Based Games For Learning

 11. Breakout EDU

 Breakout games are similar to escape rooms — students in groups must collaborate to answer questions and solve puzzles in order to move to subsequent clues, which will eventually lead them to ‘break out’ of the game.
 Teachers can purchase physical Breakout EDU kits or draw from a library of curated games in all content areas.
-Many teachers have created their own Breakout EDU games tailored to their students’ individual needs.
+Many teachers have created Breakout EDU games tailored to their students’ needs.
 The games are aligned with standards for any subject and grade level.
 Schools or teachers may purchase a subscription from the Breakout EDU site, or find free versions through searching online.

 Werewolf is a great icebreaker for the beginning of the school year.
 Additionally, the teacher can adapt the roles to fit the content area.
 For example, instead of a werewolf devouring villagers, you can designate a virus that attacks a region, or have leaders competing for power within a government.